 Academic Dean's Scholarship awards require a minimum of 3.0 cumulative GPA and Founders Scholarships a minimum of 2.0 cumulative GPA.
 The scholarships are to be renewed annually, provided the recipient remains in good academic standing.

-Honors College Scholarship applications are reviewed the by Director of the Honors College and the Honors Committee.
-After being accepted, retention into the Honors College is dependent upon maintaining a “B” or higher cumulative grade point average (3.0 to 4.0 scale) in all coursework.
-Students who successfully complete the college’s requirements will receive special recognition at their graduation ceremony.
+Honors College Scholarship Honors Program Scholarship applications are reviewed the by Director of the Honors College and the Honors Committee.
+After being accepted, retention into the Honors Program is dependent upon maintaining a “B” or higher cumulative grade point average (3.0 to 4.0 scale) in all coursework.
+Students who successfully complete the program’s requirements will receive special recognition at their graduation ceremony.

 Eligibility & Requirements Incoming First-year Day Students:

-The minimum requirements for admission into the Limestone University Honors College include:
+The minimum requirements for admission into the Limestone College Honors College include:

 - Score of 1100 on the SAT or 22 on the ACT